ahasan-suncor/EAUtilityFunctions/README.md

 ├── DataTextAnalysis/
 ├── DataVisualization/
-├── GPSUtilities/ - Functions for working with GPS data ├── IOUtilities/ - Functions related to input/output
+├── GPSUtilities/ - Functions for working with GPS data ├── IOUtilities/
+│   ├── azure - Functions for working with blob storage │   └── pyspark - Functions related to input/output
 ├── Other/ - Some of these might be able to move to other categories ├── RFunctions/
 │   ├──DataCleansing/